ZhilkinSerg/Cataclysm-DDA-LUA/README.md

 - add achievements infrastructure to `dda-lua-achievements`;
 - add achievements (`squares_walked`, `cash`, `damage_taken`, `damage_healed`, `headshots`, `skill_level`, `attribute`, `recipes_known`, `get_naked`, `speed`).

+## dda-lua-fun

+- rewrite code to make use of `dda-lua`;
+- rotting food and corpses create stench clouds that reduce morale.
+Wearing mouth protection reduces the effect.
+Perfume and incense can be used for an opposite effect - see http://smf.cataclysmdda.com/index.php?topic=3310.msg300514#msg300514.

 ## dda-lua-items

 - rewrite code to make use of `dda-lua`;